trans-travel/trans-travel/notes/tsa.md

 members, so it should be assumed that the most damaging interpretation of behavior of the trans person will be the interpretation used.
 In addition, TSA agents have some latitude in denying you the ability to fly.
+Prisons and jails in the USA typically jail people according to sex assigned at birth, and rape/sexual assault is common in these facilities, as is solitary confinement of trans folks.
+Thus trans folks should consider avoiding this possibility if possible by remaining polite, even when violated, to TSA agents.

+Note that the federal government's policies on sex are solely based on sex assigned at birth (and you should assume, regardless of your documentation, that this will be determined on the whim of the official).
+In addition, the federal definition of sex executive branch agencies are using to operate does not consider your genitals, so individuals who have had surgery should still expect to be screened, patted down, etc, by individuals of their sex assigned at birth.

 ## Gender Mismatch with ID

-In the USA airports, you should generally not have problems with a gender expression that does not match your ID.
+In the USA airports, you should generally not have problems with a gender expression that does not match your ID for non-federal purposes (basically anything except gaining access to federal facilities, such as passport clearance or courts).
 Note this does not apply at international destinations.

-This may change due to the executive order.

 ## Pre-Check